The Typological Elements of Zechariah 13 Fulfilled in the First Century

 Josephus states that the leaders of the Jewish rebellion bribed or in some way coerced a number of people to pretend to be prophets.
 These people were instructed to predict that God would deliver the Israelites from Rome in order to inspire courage and prevent desertion.
 These prophecies proved false.
 God did not save these people from the Romans.
-The Roman army eventually conquered Jerusalem and its temple; and there was not a “place in the city that had no dead bodies in it, but [the city] was entirely covered with those that were killed either by the famine or the rebellion.”[iii]
-In the following verses, Zechariah foresees the lament of these prophets commissioned to predict lies:
+The Roman army eventually conquered Jerusalem and its temple; and there was not a “place in the city that had no dead bodies in it, but [the city] was entirely covered with those that were killed either by the famine or the rebellion.”[ii]
+In the following verses, did Zechariah also foresee the lament of these prophets commissioned to predict lies?

 4“On that day every prophet will be ashamed of his prophetic vision.
 He will not put on a prophet’s garment of hair in order to deceive.
 5He will say, ‘I am not a prophet.
 I am a farmer; the land has been my livelihood since my youth.
 6If someone asks him, ‘What are these wounds on your body?’ he will answer, ‘The wounds I was given at the house of my friends.’

 Fulfilled!
 Zechariah 13:4-6 Commentary: Were These Wounds Battle Scars or Signs of Forced Coercion?